takethebait/bad-apple-html-canvas/README.md

 This is a learning project of getting familiar with the HTML canvas element by attempting to play "Bad Apple" in it (in a Bad way).
 Just point the file input element to the `sample.txt` file and it'll start playing.
 Please do not use this as a reference for anything...seriously this is extremly inefficent.
 Feel free to fork it and make it better.

-## Build
+## Build & Run

 Just run `npm run build` to get the `main.js` file.
 To get the audio file just go to the original video upload on youtube, inlclude it and it should sync up.
+Open the html file using something like Live Server in VS Code, click the "open file" button and point it to the sample.txt.
+It should play automatically

 ## Internals